Michael Kozlowski: Career as a trainer

-1983 Aktubinsk, Kazakhstan, USSR.
-Michael Kozlowski fought in the quarterfinals of the Kazakhstan National Championships.
+In Aktobe (then Aktubinsk), Kazakhstan, Kozlowski fought in the quarterfinals of the 1983 Kazakhstan National Championships.
 The fight was stopped by the referee in the 2nd round, because of a cut over Michael Kozlowski's right eye.
-While being in the hospital, stitching up, Kozlowski realized that he would never himself become a Soviet Union Champion, go to the World Championships or to the Olympic Games.
+While in the hospital, Kozlowski realized that he would never himself become a Soviet Union Champion, go to the World Championships or to the Olympic Games.

 Boxing career in Russia

 At 23 years old Kozlowski moved to Moscow.
 In 1985 Michael Kozlowski's friend, the former Soviet Union boxing National Champion, Gennadiy Kurgin, helped him find a job coaching in The Olympic Boxing School of Moscow.
 At the same time, Michael Kozlowski began studying to get master's degree in coaching.
 In Russia, you cannot coach if you do not have master's degree.
 Long career as a coach for Michael Kozlowski began.
 Twenty boys ranging from 12 to 15 years old stood in front of him, all dreaming of being Olympic champions.

 In 1988, 15-year-old student of boxing trainer Michael Kozlowski, Andrey Moskvichov, 106 lb (48 kg), after winning Silver medal in 1988, Russia National Junior Olympic Championships, made the Russian National Team.
 He was first Michael Kozlowski's student to box internationally, in Norway.

 1990, (Turkey, Izmir).
 Michael Kozlowski left Russia as an assistant trainer with Russian team in an International tournament for the first time.

 The biggest success came when in 1991 (Russia, Yoshcar-Ola), Sergey Grigoriev, 178 lbs (81 kg) became first boxing trainer Michael Kozlowski's Russian National Champion.
 As a result of Michael Kozlowski's coaching accomplishments, the Government presented him with a one-bedroom apartment in the Moscow region.
 This is the last present he received from the USSR before it collapsed in December, 1991.
 In this period, in order to survive in Russia, the options were limited to being a businessman, gangster, or a policeman.
 Many of Michael Kozlowski's students became gangsters.
 In 1992, one of his best prospects was killed in a gangster dispute.
 He was only 19 years old...
 In 1993, trainer Michail Kozlowski lost another great prospect, Andrey Moskvichov.
 He was 19 years old too...
 Some of his other students were imprisoned.
 It was no movie, it was reality.
 Michael Kozlowski was faced with the choice to either become a gangster or leave the country...